Robert Edward Gordon

 BA – Philosophy, Arizona State University

-Dr. Gordon has taught art history and philosophy at various colleges and universities over the last ten years.
-He has lectured at large corporations and museums, and worked in Chicago as a corporate art consultant and gallery manager.
-Elements of his research are incorporated in the Japanese American National Museum’s Traveling Exhibition.
+Dr. Gordon has taught art history and philosophy at various colleges and universities, lectured at large corporations and museums, and has worked in his hometown of Chicago as a corporate art consultant and gallery manager.